-Due to budgetary constraints imposed upon Central Police Services it had become necessary to temporarily suspend certain secondary services and computerized applications which were previously provided to users of the EMPIRE system.
+Due to budgetary constraints imposed on Central Police Services, it had become necessary to temporarily suspend certain secondary services and computerized applications which were previously provided to users of the EMPIRE system.
 The lack of funding resulted in the loss of 22 employees in the Information Systems Division during 1976 and 1977 and affected the budgetary accounts for equipment leasing, maintenance and peripheral equipment.
 As a result, priorities were established for the continuation of primary functions and applications which are of paramount importance to the police officer in the street and police administrators.
-Fortunately, 1978 budgetary funding has allowed the Information Systems Division to begin to reinstate the computerized services that were temporarily suspended and it is anticipated that these EMPIRE subsystems and applications will be operational by September, 1978.
+Fortunately 1980 budgetary funding commitments have allowed the Information Systems Division to begin to reinstate the computerized services that were temporarily suspended in 1976 and it is anticipated that these EMPIRE subsystems and applications will be operational by September, 1980.

-The following tables indicate the current operational status of the computerized subsystems and applications for each user agency.
+The following tables indicate the current operational status of computerized subsystems and applications for each user agency.